The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 In 2002 Yamaha was battling with the 954RR and ZX-9R while the GSX-R1000 was way ahead in terms of engine and straight-line performance.

-In 04 both Kawasaki and Honda brought in brand new and more powerful models so the 02-03 Yamaha R1 which shared the same engine platform as previous R1s was replaced in 2004 with a new model that could potentially take on its competitors.
+In 2004 both Kawasaki and Honda brought in brand new and more powerful models so the 02-03 Yamaha R1 which shared the same engine platform as previous R1s was replaced in 2004.

 The new engine was substantially more powerful making similar claimed power to Suzuki’s K3/K4 GSX-R1000, Honda’s new 2004 CBR1000RR Fireblade as well as Kawasaki’s bonkers new 2004 ZX-10R.

-Claimed power for the new 2004 Yamaha YZF-R1 was 172 horsepower at 12,500 rpm and a claimed torque output of 79 ft/lb at 10,500 rpm.
+The claimed power output for the new 2004 Yamaha YZF-R1 was 172 horsepower at 12,500 rpm and a claimed torque output of 79 ft/lb at 10,500 rpm.

-Peak torque was similar to the 02-03 model R1 but lower than the original 98 or 00-01 models with a respectable 71 ft/lb at 10,500 rpm.
+Peak torque was similar to the 02-03 model R1 but lower than the original 98 or 00-01 model producing a respectable 71 ft/lb at 10,500 rpm.

 The 2004 R1 was the most powerful R1 ever at the time and matched its rivals in terms of top-end power.

-Unfortunately, Yamaha’s impressive feat of adding increasing output by an extra twenty horsepower did come at some cost to the bottom and midrange output.
+Unfortunately, Yamaha’s impressive feat of increasing output by an extra twenty horsepower did come at some cost to the bottom and midrange output.

-The lack of low-down power and torque did anger some R1 purists who loved the previous models for their instant grunt in the mid and low rpm.
+This reality surprised and disappointed many R1 purists who loved the previous models for their instant grunt in the mid and low rpm part of the tacho.

-To be fair to the 2004 Yamaha R1, once you replace the exhaust and set it up on the dyno, much of the lack of bottom-end and midrange is easily filled in and ensuring that the 2004 R1 pulls much harder.
+To be fair to the 2004 Yamaha R1, once you replace the exhaust and set it up on the dyno, much of the lack of bottom-end and midrange is easily filled in ensuring that the 2004 R1 pulls much harder.

 04-06 Yamaha YZF-R1 Thrust Curve

-The longer first gear did exemplify the issue of lack of bottom end but even with lowering the remaining gears the new 2004 R1 below 5000 rpm just does not pick up and go like you would expect a 1000 cc motorcycle.
+The longer first gear did exemplify the issue of lack of bottom end but even with lowering the remaining gears the new 2004 R1 below 4000-5000 rpm just does not pick up and go like you would expect a 1000 cc motorcycle.

-This was made worse as the K4 GSX-R1000 and 04 CBR1000RR had motors that were stronger than previous R1s too.
-These machines made the 2004 R1 feel even weaker below 8000 rpm.
+At the time, this was made worse as the K3/4 GSX-R1000 and 04-06 CBR1000RR had motors that were stronger than even previous R1s in the mid and bottom end parts of the rpm.

-If you crack the throttle at 5000 rpm, it’s promising but then it kind of hesitates and does not pick up as you would expect through 7000 rpm.
+If you crack the throttle at 5000 rpm, it’s promising but then it kind of hesitates and does not pick up as you would expect through to 7000 rpm.

 Once you hit 8000 rpm, you must hold on tight as the turbine-like engine really wakes up and just keeps pulling right to 14,000 rpm like no other R1 before it.